Water

 When you pledge to water your trees, we will mail you a complimentary rain gauge so you can keep tracking weekly rainfall totals at home.
 If less than 1.5 inches of rain falls, water your trees with the recommended 25 gallons of water.
 Check out DDOT's handy watering map to find thirsty trees near you.

 Please note all fields are required in order to process your rain gauge request.
-Rain gauges are mailed between May 1 and September 30.
+Rain gauges are mailed between April 1 and October 31.
 Offer limited to those within a 25-mile radius of the District.

 "I pledge to practice 25 to Stay Alive by watering trees on and surrounding my property with 25 gallons of water each week in times of little or no rainfall during the spring, summer and fall.
 I will use the rain gauge provided to me by Casey Trees to monitor rainfall totals on my property and water trees accordingly."